Twist & Bliss Yoga (Test Site)

 • In most yoga studios, there is quiet before class as students take time to relax before class and maybe do a bit of their own movement to warm up.
 Twist & Bliss Yoga is a little different for 2 reasons...
 1. We don't have a lobby, 2.
 Most students attend the same day and time every week so they are able to get to know each other.
 Prior to our classes you are more likely to hear lots chatting and laughter.
 This gives our classes a wonderful community feel where students feel connected to each other and their wider community.

-Practicing yoga while pregnant is a great way to take care of yourself physically and mentally however, some postures can be dangerous during pregnancy.
+Practicing yoga while pregnant is a great way to take care of yourself physically and mentally.

-If you are new to yoga and would like to try classes while pregnant, please seek pregnancy-specific yoga classes.
+If you are new to yoga and would like to attend classes while pregnant, please book our pregnancy yoga classes.

 • Please place shoes in the white shoe cabinet next to the front door.